ooni/spec/nettests/ts-018-whatsapp.md

-The `whatsapp_endpoints_dns_inconsistent` key is a legacy key that we used to compute whether an endpoint was part of the WhatsApp address space, but this check has been broken since at least 2020-02-17, so we first disabled the check and then updated the spec to not mention it.
+The `whatsapp_endpoints_dns_inconsistent` key is a legacy key that we used to compute whether an endpoint was part of the WhatsApp address space, but this check has been broken since at least 2020-02-17, so we first disabled the check and then updated the spec to sync up with the actual implementation of the experiment.

 ## Registration service check